Support Programme (TASP)

 - Access to visiting sports professionals for lectures and coaching clinics.

 Our excellent links with local clubs provide further opportunities for pupils to develop outside of school in a structured environment.
-This includes opportunities for expert football coaching and clinics with coaches from Chelsea FC.
+This includes opportunities for expert football coaching and clinics with coaches from local professional club Crawley Town FC.
 There is a fruitful partnership with top-flight East Grinstead Hockey Club, whose men’s and women’s teams compete at the highest level domestically and in Europe.
 In recent years the men’s first team, captained by Worth Head of Hockey Mr Simon Faulkner, have won a record number of successive national indoor titles.